CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

  ```text
  a-put --skip-filelist road_cameras/site_*/20*
  ```
  This last option would store the data into 50 objects.
-Daily based objects might be most handy for using the data later on, but preprocessing the data into 10 * 5 * 365 = 18250 objects will probably take quite a long time.
+Day based objects for each camera might be most handy for using the data later on, but preprocessing the data into 10 * 5 * 365 = 18250 objects will probably take quite a long time.

-Of the copying alternatives listed above, direct _rclone_ is clearly the fastest.
-However, if you have started the _a-put_ command inside a screen session, you can detach from the virtual session by pressing `Ctrl-a-d` log out from the Datamagler and leave the upload process running for days.
+Copying millions of files to Allas will take a long time regardless of the way you are using.
+If you have started the _a-put_ command inside a _screen_ session, you can detach from the virtual session by pressing `Ctrl-a-d` log out from the Datamagler and leave the upload process running for days.